Industrial Workwear for Photographers

 In some situations or locations, you may not be allowed to wear contact lenses.

-• In locations around hazardous gases, flash may not be allowed.
-Always ask first.
+In locations around hazardous gases, flash may not be allowed.
+Always ask if flash can be used.

-• It should go without saying but you should wear long pants, long sleeves and socks.
+It should go without saying but, wear long pants, long sleeves and socks.
 Some situations don’t allow for uncovered skin.
 Some situations may require specialized clothing (e.g. hospital operating room, cannabis grow room, laboratory, food processing plant).

 Leave a Reply